datatrail-jhu/02_googlecloud/manuscript/04_drive.md

 ### Organizing files in Google Drive

 In Jane's Drive account, you can see that she simply has each document shown individually without any file organization structure.
 This is fine when you have only a small number of documents.
-However, if you use Google Drive to store lots of documents you will need an file structure keeps things organized and help you to quickly find the document you need.
+However, if you use Google Drive to store lots of documents you will need a file structure to keep things organized and to quickly find the documents you need.
 In general, we strongly suggest that you create folders to keep similar files together.

 In this course, we will simply go over the basics of organization in Google Drive.
 You will learn about good practices for organizing files for projects in a later course, which will include how to chose a folder structure and naming conventions for files and folders.